hct-ux/preact-netlify/content/component/avatar-draft.md

 preview: https://ds.gbgplc.com/react/iframe.html?id=atoms-avatars--avatar-element
 dos:
   - If an image is available, use this instead of initials
-  - When an image is not available up to two letters can be used instead.
-If the name contains two words (such as first and last name) this is the first capitalized letter of each
+  - When an image is not available, up to two letters can be used instead.
+If the name contains two words (such as first and last name) this is the first capitalised letter of each
-  - When neither image nor initials are unavailable the circle should contain no letters
+  - When neither image nor initials are unavailable, the circle should contain no letters
 donts:
   - Don't include more than two letters
 examples: